CakeNation/CakeFreedomMod/CONTRIBUTING.md

 * If the issue does not exist already, create it.
   * Clearly describe the issue.
   * If your issue is a bug, describe the steps needed to reproduce it.
-  * If your issue is a feature request, ensure it fits iRedemptFreedomMod's goals and describe your feature in detail.
+  * If your issue is a feature request, ensure it fits CakeFreedomMod's goals and describe your feature in detail.
 * Fork the repository on GitHub.

-## Does the change fit iRedemptFreedomMod's goals? ##
+## Does the change fit CakeFreedomMod's goals? ##
-As a rough guideline, ask yourself the following questions to determine if your proposed change fits the iRedemptFreedomMod project's goals.
+As a rough guideline, ask yourself the following questions to determine if your proposed change fits the CakeFreedomMod project's goals.
 Please remember that this is only a rough guideline and may or may not reflect the definitive answer to this question.

-* Is the change in line with the principles of "iRedempt Freedom"? iRedemptFreedom is a freedom-based server.
+* Is the change in line with the principles of "iRedempt Freedom"?
+  CakeFreedom is a freedom-based server.
 We don't normally make changes that restrict players unless absolutely necessary.

-* Is the change directed towards the iRedemptFreedom server?
+* Is the change directed towards the CakeFreedom server?
-  Changes must be directed towards the iRedemptFreedom server.
-Changes such as adding ranks, adding the name of other iRedemptFreedom-like servers will not likely be accepted.
+  Changes must be directed towards the CakeFreedom server.
+Changes such as adding ranks, adding the name of other CakeFreedom-like servers will not likely be accepted.

 * Does the change add a feature that involves micromanagement?
   Pull requests that involve adding a micromanagement feature will likely not be accepted.
 This includes shorthands for multiple commands.